xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `SwapOrderPackage`
 ###### _(only present in BridgeEndpointWithSwap)_

-A struct storing swap details.
+A struct that stores details of a swap transaction.

 ```solidity
 struct SwapOrderPackage {